isomerpages/moe-anchorgreenpri/_cce/Student Leadership.md

 #### Objectives

-*   Nurture&nbsp;leaders with a sense of pride and identity.&nbsp;
+•	Nurture leaders with a sense of pride and identity. <br>
-*   Develop&nbsp;leaders with good characters who make wise choices rooted in good values.&nbsp;
+•	Develop leaders with good characters who make wise choices rooted in good values. <br>
-*   Groom&nbsp;leaders who are self-directed in his/her learning and contribute actively to the community
+•	Groom leaders who are self-directed in his/her learning and contribute actively to the community

 ### Approach